Risks, risk management and opportunities

 - E-learning for business partners (suppliers and distributors) to raise awareness of the Business Code of Practice, including the requirement for significant business partner to sign and follow the Business Code of Practice.
 Action plans developed together with suppliers to deal with shortcomings and deviations.

 - Atlas Copco Group maintains lists of substances that are prohibited or restricted due to their potential negative impact on health or the environment.
 Compliance with these lists is part of the business partner criteria.

 - Further increase business agility and reduce costs by improving supplier inventory management in response to changes in demand.

 - Continue to be a preferred business partner and promote efficiency, sustainability and safety.
-Good supplier relations help to improve Atlas Copco’s competitive position.
+Good supplier relations help to improve Atlas Copco Group’s competitive position.

 - Strengthen customer relationships by supporting customers impacted by the Dodd Frank legislation on conflict minerals.

 - Promote human rights and work towards improving labor conditions, reducing corruption and conflicts.